FOREX-Dollar gains as investors eye U.S. data for taper clues

 The Fed said in December that it would trim its monthly asset purchases by $10 billion to a total of $75 billion per month from January.

-Germany's manufacturing PMI for December came in marginally above expectations at 54.3 on Thursday, while the euro zone manufacturing PMI was in line with forecasts at 52.7, helping support the euro.
+Germany's manufacturing PMI for December came in marginally above expectations at 54.3 on Thursday, while the euro zone manufacturing PMI was in line with forecasts at 52.7.
 Readings above 50 indicate expansion.

-The Australian dollar rose even after official Chinese data released on Wednesday underscored the view that the world's second-largest economy lost some momentum in late 2013.
+The Australian dollar was down 0.4 percent at $0.8849 after official Chinese data released on Wednesday underscored the view that the world's second-largest economy lost some momentum in late 2013.
 China is Australia's top export market.

 A separate private survey released on Thursday showed China's factory activity expanded at the slowest pace in three months in December.